\\\ updated 2021

 Post 1.
-A general selection of media about the use of mercury amalgam and surgeon and hospital failures.
+A selection of media including articles about mercury amalgam, surgeons, hospital failures, Covid-19.

 The amount of deadly mercury pumped into the atmosphere has soared since February sparking a new £500,000 government contract to investigate the toxic effects on the environment